“You can have brilliant ideas, but if you can’t get them across, your ideas won’t get you anywhere”. – Lee Iacocca

 A Request for Tender (RFT) will typically contain a document of specifications, with a response template that includes sections for you to complete.

 Writing a successful Tender Response is a learned skill and this task will take more than a couple of hours (or days).
 If you have no experience of this type of business writing, I recommend outsourcing the actual writing of your Tender Response.
 This will significantly improve your chances of winning the tender while enabling you to focus your attention on running your business.

-My 5 steps for becoming tender ready for 2020 are:
+My 5 steps for becoming tender ready are: